-Note that BoFs are not a required step in forming working groups.
-If an Area Director believes that the proposal is compelling, well thought out, and well organized, the Area Director can initiate the process of chartering a working group without approving a BoF.
+BoFs are not a required step in forming working groups.
+If an Area Director believes that a proposal for a new working group is compelling, well thought out, and well organized, the Area Director can initiate the process of chartering a working group without approving a BOF.

-Please read RFC 6771 for guidelines on how to best form a community to work on a proposal for new work.
+RFC 6771 provides guidelines on how to have a side meeting to work on a possible proposal for new work in the IETF.